progit/progit/de/02-git-basics/01-chapter2.markdown

 If you have a lot of tags that you want to push up at once, you can also use the `--tags` option to the `git push` command.
 This will transfer all of your tags to the remote server that are not already there.

-Wenn du viele Tags auf einmal hochladen willst, kannst du dem `git push` Befehl außerdem die `--tags` Option übergeben und auf diese Weise sämtliche Tags auf den externen Server transferieren, die dort noch nicht bekannt sind.
+Wenn du viele Tags auf einmal hochladen willst, kannst du dem `git push` Befehl außerdem die `--tags` Option übergeben und auf diese Weise sämtliche Tags auf dem externen Server veröffentlichen, die dort noch nicht bekannt sind.

 	$ git push origin --tags
 	Counting objects: 50, done.